List of General Hospital characters introduced in the 2010s: Casting

 On February 2, 2016, executive producer Frank Valentini, posted that he asked Easton back to General Hospital.
-Easton was originally scheduled to appear on March 18, 2016.
+Easton was scheduled to appear on March 18, 2016.
 Due to the death of former First Lady Nancy Reagan and news coverage of her funeral, his first appearance was pre-empted to March 21, 2016.
+Easton last appeared in the role on June 27, 2024.